 Let’s take a look at all the things you can do to get your iPhone set up exactly how you want it.

 If you’re restoring from a backup of your old iPhone

-With iPhone XS, you’ll be able to take advantage of Apple’s Automatic Setup.
+With recent iPhones, you’ll be able to take advantage of Apple’s Automatic Setup.
 If you’re coming from an older iPhone without Face ID, you will find that Touch ID is gone.
 (That means you’ll only have to save one face, instead of several fingers, for the biometric security feature.)

 If you have a brand-new iPhone 12, and you plan to restore it from a backup of your current iPhone (or iPad), then follow our companion guide: How to set up your new iPhone 12 or iPhone 12 Pro the right way